 Bred specifically to survive the rough winters of the north, this variety lights up the landscape for three seasons!
 With its bright golden yellow blooms and spectacular fall foliage, this variety is a true contender!
 Blooms late spring to early summer.
 Grows 3-6' tall.
 Zones 4-8.
-4" pot.
+Ships in 4" pot.
 Rhododendron 'Golden Lights'.
+Partial to Full Shade.

 Botanical Name: Rhododendron 'Golden Lights'

 Shipping Season: Spring

 Unique Characterstics: Hardy azalea bred for Northern areas, developed for bud hardiness in Minnesota to survive rough winters and has successfully proven to be very hardy.
 Branches are covered with reddish-orange-yellow buds that open to bright golden-yellow-orange bloom trusses each spring, with a light fragrance.
 Somewhat rounded growth habit.
 Very cold-hardy and heat and mildew resistant.
 In fall, the foliage turns to spectacular shades of bronze and red that light up the landscape.

 Flower Color: Golden Yellow-Orange

 Flower Form: Open, funnel-shaped flowers, up to 1 1/2" across, appear in trusses of up to 12.

 Foliage Type: Ovate, dark green foliage in the summer, followed by a variable bronze-red fall color.
 Deciduous in winter.